barchart/watchlist-client-js/docs/content/concepts/data_structure.md

 ## Watchlist Preferences

-Here is the formal definition of a watchlist prefernces:
+Here is the formal definition of a watchlist preferences:

 * [```Schema.WatchlistPreference```](/content/sdk/lib-data?id=schemawatchlistpreferences)